Zaid-msstate/Time_Reality/README.md

 --------------------------------
 Resources:
 *1: Relativity: The Special and general theory
-*  A brief history of time
+*  A brief history of time ( " this book address an exciting topic in the modern physics and realted issues.
+Also, this book addressed big basic questions such as; what we know about the universe and how we know that?"